 Blue Jellyfish (Cyanea lamarckii)

-The blue jellyfish is found as far away as Japan and Australia, but in Britain its distribution is limited to off the coast of the south west and Wales, with sightings elsewhere in the UK being rare.
-They can be up to 30cm across, but are typically half this size.
-It has a thicker umbrella than the common jellyfish, and is often a dark blue in colour.
+The blue jellyfish is found as far away as Japan and Australia, but in Britain its distribution is limited to off the coast of south west England and parts of Wales, with sightings elsewhere in the UK being rare.
+They can be up to 30cm across but are typically half this size.
+It has a thicker umbrella than the common jellyfish and is often a dark blue in colour.
 It has a mass of tentacles trailing below it, many of which have stinging cells present.

 Barrel Jellyfish (Rhizostoma pulmo)

 Also known as the dustbin lid jellyfish, this species is found mostly around the west and south coasts of the British Isles, although they can also show up around the Welsh coast and elsewhere in around the UK from time to time.
 They are also found throughout European waters, especially in the Mediterranean.
 They are a large jellyfish species, reaching up to a metre across in exceptional specimens, although they are usually half this size in British waters.
 The usual colour is white to pale yellow.
 This species of jellyfish is easily identified by its domed bell upper section and trailing tentacles, the upper portions of which are often referred to as resembling the appearance of a cauliflower.
 The barrel jellyfish feeds by catching plankton and microscopic mid-water crustaceans in its tentacles as it floats through the water.
 Like most jellyfish species the barrel jellyfish is much more likely to be found in British waters in the warmer months of the year.